All of Mankind Mural/Stranger’s Home Missionary Baptist Church

 Style: Gothic Revival

-Once surrounded by the towers of the Cabrini-Green Homes, the Stranger’s Home Missionary Baptist Church (formerly San Marcello Mission Church) was a center of religious life for Italian immigrants and later Black families on the Near North Side beginning in 1901.
-In 1971, a progressive priest commissioned Chicago artist William Walker to adorn the church with a series of murals.
-The pieces, collectively titled All of Mankind, explored the beauty and struggle of Black America and envisioned a world united.
+In 1971, a progressive priest commissioned Chicago artist William Walker to paint a series of murals at San Marcello Mission/Stranger’s Home Missionary Church.
+Surrounded by the towers of the Cabrini-Green homes, Stranger’s Home Missionary Church served as a center of religious life for African American families on the Near North Side.
+The murals, collectively titled All of Mankind, explored the beauty and struggle of Black America and envisioned a world united.
 The piece was widely regarded as one of Walker’s masterpieces and became a symbol of Cabrini-Green.

 The whitewashing of All of Mankind has obscured Walker’s work, but it is believed the murals still exist underneath layers of paint.
 A coalition of local community organizations, art conservators, neighborhood residents, as well as the Chicago Public Arts Group has in recent years pursued fundraising opportunities to both purchase the church and restore Walker’s murals.
 Limited access to the site has made it difficult to ascertain the murals’ condition but initial assessments indicate it may be possible to restore them.
 The coalition is not only interested in restoration of the murals, but also redevelopment of the property into a center that supports the local community and remaining Cabrini-Green residents.